USMNT advances to World Cup knockout stage with hard-fought victory over Iran – KION546

 There will be some concerns going into the knockout stages, though, after Pulisic suffered an abdominal injury while scoring the winner.

-The USMNT will be hoping its star man, dubbed ‘Captain America’ by some, is fit for the round of 16 tie against the Netherlands on Saturday but Berhalter said in his post-match interview that he had no immediate update on Pulisic’s status.
+The USMNT will be hoping its star man, dubbed ‘Captain America’ by some, is fit for the round of 16 tie against the Netherlands on Saturday following the news that Pulisic had been sent to hospital for a scan.

 Winner takes all